-The customer value proposition for each product a business offers is the promoted reason why the target market should buy the products or services.
+The customer value proposition for each product a business offers for sale is the primary reason why the target market should buy the products or services.
 In the context of your business, what is the reason your target market should buy the products and services you offer?